vryzhov/COSC416-2024/lab6/README.md

 This lab assumes your familiarity with the class material.

+_There are no precise instructions regarding content of the lab submission document.
+What you find below is just a guideline, not requirements.
+This lab is meant to be an experiment you conduct to explore movie recommendations options and uncover the best option available.
+Include information that you deem relevant to the task.
+Demonstrate your knowledge and ingenuity.
+The submission document should look like a preliminary lab report outlining your thinking and work-in-progress activities.
+Do not hesitate to provide more details and calculations that can help others understand what you do.
+For instance, in Part 2 you will  split the data into Train and Validation sets.
+Run a query making sure these subsets have expected counts of nodes.
+Explain your reasoning, include the query and its results into your submission._

 # Setup

 This lab is based on the Movies database created for Labs 4 and 5